In Plain Sight:

 02/17/2017 AT 17:58

 I had assumed that the hunters of Göbekli Tepe did not normally venture to take on the bull aurochs.
-Cauvin had noted that the early villagers at Mureybet but rarely included local cattle in their diet (Cauvin 2000: 28).
+Jaques Cauvin had noted that the villagers at Mureybet but rarely included local cattle in their diet (Cauvin, 1994/ trans.
+2000, p.
+28).
 If one were to face down a bull in the act of trying to kill it, the image would tend to stick with one.
+Ask any bullfighter.
 The riveting effect of this view no doubt added punch to the bucranium as a symbol.

 02/17/2017 AT 18:56